omshub/website/__seed__/README.md

 yarn fb:emu
 ```

-With the emulator launched, seed the data in the running emulator with the following command in a separate terminal from ther runnning emulator:
+With the emulator launched, seed the data in the running emulator with the following command in a separate terminal from the running emulator:

 ```bash
 yarn fb:seed-db